How to Get Around Las Vegas Without a Car [Ultimate Guide]

 If you’re visiting Las Vegas without a car, you may be wondering how to get around town and still see and do everything you want.
 As a Las Vegas resident, I can assure you that visiting Las Vegas without a car is entirely doable.
 Let me tell you about all the ways to get around Vegas without a car.

 Can you get around Vegas without a car?
 The short answer is yes.
 You don’t need a car to get around Las Vegas.
-There are a multitude of transportation options available to you including, taxi’s, shuttles, monorails, lyft/uber, buses, free trams and more.
+There are a multitude of transportation options available to you, including taxis, shuttles, the monorail, Lyft/Uber, buses, free trams, and more.
 You can get anywhere you need to go in Las Vegas without a car.

 Ok, let’s get started!

 - 3 Uber and Lyft in Las Vegas

 - 5 Las Vegas Big Bus Tour (A Fun Way to Explore The Strip & Downtown)

 - 7 Free Tram Service in Las Vegas

 - 8 Getting Around Las Vegas on the Deuce Bus

 - 9 How to Get Around Las Vegas: Cheap vs. Fast